msloan10/ML-WebApps/README.md

 # ML-WebApps
-This repository contains my Machine Learning Business Solutions tool.
-It is a web application integrated with ML models from my data science repository.
+This repository contains a web application embedded with ML models from my data science repository.
 To check out the analysis of my research, go to https://github.com/msloan10/Data-analytics-

 **Tools**